ModelInference/dinv/README.md

        1 message := instrumenter.Unpack ( buffer )
 ```

-For more information on the runtime api checkout `/instrumenter/api`
+For more information on the runtime api, check out `/instrumenter/api`

 ### Run the instrumenter (Step 3)
 --------------------------------------